WDI-SEA/oop-prototype-car/readme.md

 ### Phase I

-Under the given file `carFn.js`, fulfil the requirements below
+Under the given file `carFn.js`, run all the functions of a `Car` object on `main.js`.
+The requirements to satisfy are listed below:

 * Create an object of `Car` that has the following properties:
   * `make`